 Options granted under the Plan vest at a rate determined by the board of directors and will expire no later than 10 years from the date of grant.
 Options granted to employees typically vest over 4 years with 25% vesting after 1 year and 75% vesting ratably over the following 36 months.
 The Plan allows employees to early exercise stock options prior to vesting.

-December 31, 2012 and 2011
+Notes to Consolidated Financial Statements-(Continued) December 31, 2012 and 2011

 A summary of activity under the Plan during 2012 is presented below: